 A beacon is sent at 2 Mbps.
-Thus a beacon is 3 slots (PHY Overhead) + 1 slot (Control Overhead) + 1 slot (DL-MAP) + 1 slot (UL-MAP).
+Since a slot is defined as 32 microsecond, at 2 mbps, 8 bytes can be transmitted in one slot within a beacon.
+Thus a beacon is 3 slots (PHY Overhead) + 1 slot (Control Overhead) + 1 slot (DL-MAP) + 1 slot (UL-MAP), assuming 1 slot each for DL-MAP and UL-MAP is sufficient.
 The control overhead includes the beacon header, operator ID, etc.

-One Frame = 10 mS Showing 4.5 slots DL-UL guard band at S. Not to scale.
+Showing 4.5 slots DL-UL guard band at S. Not to scale.
 The timings are exaggerated for the purpose of illustration.